 I really dislike the term “faker” because this implies that the person did not have a disability.
 You cannot assume a person does not have a disability just because the disability is not overtly visually obvious.
 In many cases, the person may have a disability, may even have trained the dog a few very useful tasks, but did not sufficiently train the dog nor select a dog with a temperament inappropriate for service work.
-In fact, I often get calls from people with disabilities who have dogs they have inadequately trained or selected for service work.
+In fact, I often get calls from people with disabilities who have dogs they or a service dog program inadequately trained or selected for service work.
 They want help because their dog is behaving inappropriately.
-In short, it’s usually less a matter of “faking” than it is a matter of being misinformed, not taking the time and effort to train the dog appropriately or having difficulty finding professional support.
+In short, it’s usually less a matter of “faking” than it is a matter of being misinformed, not taking the time and effort to train the dog appropriately or having difficulty finding quality professional support.

 There is a small problem with “fakers” and a big problem with inadequately trained and chosen service dogs.
 I wish this was the only industry challenge.
 Sadly there’s much more, here are a few of the additional problems facing the industry today:

 - Too few pet dog trainers are knowledgeable and skilled in service dog training.
 If people cannot find qualified help, they will DIY it without any direct in person professional support.

 - Confusing laws.
 Service dog, Emotional Support Animal, it’s a mess – especially when it comes to air travel.
 Unclear legislation leads to people breaking laws simply because they do not understand them or take advantage of the ambiguity.